 How To Deliver A Great Presentation Using “Holes”

-This is the fourth post in a six-part series focusing on the various methods of delivering a presentation, including talking from a script, using a script with “holes,” speaking from notes, using a teleprompter, and memorizing your talk. our talk.
+This is the fourth post in a six-part series focusing on the various methods of delivering a presentation, including talking from a script, using a script with “holes,” speaking from notes, using a teleprompter, and memorizing your talk.

 We frequently work with executives who open a practice speech with a statement along these lines: “Thank you for coming.
 I’m very excited that you could join us today for this unprecedented announcement.”

 The problem is that they’re reading those opening lines from their scripts, without even a hint of excitement in their voices, while looking down and making scant eye contact with their audiences.
 Here’s what I tell them when we review their videotapes together: If a line intended to be sincere has to be read from the page, it will lose all sincerity.

 That’s why we encourage many speakers using a script to look for a few places within their speeches to insert “extemporaneous holes.”
 During those holes, they briefly leave their prepared scripts and speak in a more “off-the-cuff” style.
 The open mentioned above, in which the specific words don’t matter as much as their tone and sincerity, is one logical place to leave a hole.

 You can also “break the pattern” by looking for a place or two to add a hole within the body of your talk.
 For example, if you’re sharing a first-person story or offering a specific example, you might be better served by allowing your natural storytelling abilities to take over.
 You should practice your extemporaneous moments in advance, of course—but I recommend stopping short of memorizing them word for word, which strips the device of its effectiveness.

 You might also leave a hole for the close, for the same reason as you did the open—the sincerity of your wrap up may prove to be more important than its precision.